-The assignments are due online via Quercus by 18:00 EST (6:00 p.m.
+The assignments are due online via Quercus by 14:00 EST (2:00 p.m.
 EST) for the stated date.
 Please refer to the due dates stated on page 1 of the Syllabus and the Course Schedule.

-Missed tests and assignments
+Missed tests

-Students cannot make-up tests or assignments unless they missed the original date for reasons beyond their control (such as, illness, accidents, funerals).
-If a student misses a test or submit assignments later for medical reasons, the student must contact me (not the TA) within 2 days of the missed test or assignment and declare their absence on the system (ACORN).
+Students cannot make-up tests unless they missed the original date for reasons beyond their control (such as, illness, accidents, funerals).
+If a student miss tests or submit assignments later for medical reasons, the student must contact me (not the TA) within 2 days of the missed test and declare their absence on the system (ACORN).
 For other reasons, such as family emergencies or personal reasons, they must have the college registrar email me.
 Students who have been approved to take the make-up tests will have one week to complete the test.
 However, the questions for the make-up test may be different from those on the original date.
-Students who have been approved to submit a late paper must do so before the end of the approved extension (one week being the norm).
-Please note: I will not consider requests for extensions unless the situation is sudden, an emergency, or extraordinarily beyond control.
-There will be no make-up for make-up tests or assignments.
+There will be no make-up for make-up tests.